 - 4. Test infrastructure.
-If your checker source code is in a clone of the Checker Framework repository, integrate your checker with the Checker Framework's Gradle targets for testing (Section 31.11).
+If your checker source code is in a clone of the Checker Framework repository, integrate your checker with the Checker Framework's Gradle targets for testing (Section 32.11).
 This will make it much more convenient to run tests, and to ensure that they are passing, as your work proceeds. - 5.
-Annotate parts of the JDK, if relevant (Section 31.10). - Write test cases for at least some of the annotated JDK methods to ensure that the annotations are being properly read by your checker. - 6.
-Implement type rules, if any (Section 31.7).
+Annotate parts of the JDK, if relevant (Section 32.10). - Write test cases for a few of the annotated JDK methods to ensure that the annotations are being properly read by your checker. - 6.
+Implement type rules, if any (Section 32.7).
 (Some type systems need JDK annotations but don't have any additional type rules.)